nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 6. Press Enter and the command will run, the GUI will pop up.

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Arrow home folder.

 --------------------------------------------------------------------------------------------------------------------